 Drop Date: Nov.
-11, 2016.
+8, 2019.

 Important Note regarding E-Mail/Internet Use: I suffer from severe pains in my arms.
 This prevents me from doing any significant typing.
 Therefore, please do not send me e-mail, except to make an appointment to meet in person.
 I will not be able to read and respond to it in a timely manner.
+In all emails that you send me, you must put the course ID number in the subject line, otherwise it is apt to get lost among my hundreds of emails each day.
 I'm happy to answer your questions in class, during the tutorial, during my office hours, or make an appointment to meet with you.
 I will also stay at the end of each lecture to answer individual questions.